Ordering from Aquantuo, my experience (June 2025)

 Definitely not my picture!
 Someone’s dressed-up, fancy frou-frou version of kenkey, pepper sauce and sausages.
 Not gonna lie, it looks great.
 Like something you’d serve to your in-laws to let them know that you’ve been to school some. 😀 Or something a fancy Ghanaian restaurant would serve.
 The photo looks a bit touched up in Photoshop, but still a very appealing meal.
 Please leave a comment if you know the source.

 Fante kenkey with pig trotter stew, a.k.a nane fɔlɔ.
-One of my mother’s favorite stew.
-The pig trotters tend to be heavily salted, while some variants of fante kenkey contain no salt at all (Ga kenkey is pretty salty as well).
-Put the two together and you get the faint sweet-and-sourness of the fante kenkey matching well with the spicy, salty trotter stew.
+One of my mother’s favorite stews.
+The pig trotters tend to be heavily salted, while some variants of Fante kenkey contain very little salt (Ga kenkey is pretty salty).
+Put the two together and you get the faint sweet-and-sourness of the Fante kenkey matching well with the spicy, salty trotter stew.
 Truly a match made in heaven.

 Could have sworn I’d posted this before, but this is otor (otɔ), a festive food Ga people eat on their birthdays.
 Not strictly on the calendar birthday but on the weekday closest to their calendar birthday.
 E.g. if you were born on Wednesday March 10th, you would eat your otor on the first Wednesday after March 10th.
 People don’t adhere to it that strictly though.